Ibtihaj Muhammad: [00:00:05] Since August, tens of thousands of people have fled Afghanistan. [00:00:08][3.1]

 Other Foreign Policy podcasts:

-The Paris climate agreement.
-The Iran nuclear deal.
+The Good Friday Agreement.
+U.S. soccer negotiations for gender parity.
 The Bring Back Our Girls campaign.
 How did these deals get made?
-On The Negotiators, each episode will feature one person telling the story of one dramatic negotiation.
+On The Negotiators, each episode features one person telling the story of one dramatic negotiation.
 Hosted by Jenn Williams, The Negotiators is a production of Foreign Policy and Doha Debates.